 SUMMER IN WINNIPEG

 On average, Winnipeg is covered in snow 132 days of the year, so there’s no doubt we get excited when the sun comes out to play!
-Check out our list below for some ways to savour the summer in the provincial capital, and be sure to visit Tourism Winnipeg if you’re in search for more options.
+Check out our list below for some ways to savour the summer in the provincial capital, and be sure to visit Tourism Winnipeg if you’re in search of more options.

 Starting this July, the Manitoba Museum houses the exhibit, “Terry Fox: Running to the Heart of Canada,” which commemorates Terry Fox’s heroic Marathon of Hope.
 Presenting their most comprehensive exhibition ever organized, this exhibit will surely make Canadians feel proud to call this country home.